gypze/Gypzes-read-me-gen/README.md

 - Supports multiple license options
 - Automatically formats the Table of Contents

+## Source

+I used the Learning Assistant with any questions that arrose, and had starter code to work with.

 ## How to Contribute

 1. Fork the repository